sau-arv-gul/Meeting-Video-Scraper/README.md

-## 🧱 Scraper Class Design
+## 🧩 Scraper Class Design

-Since each website has a unique structure and layout, the scraper is built using dedicated Python classes — one for each base URL.
+Since each website has a unique structure and layout, the scraper is built using dedicated Python classes, one for each base URL.
 This modular design makes it easy to maintain, debug, and extend.

 ### 🔹 Scraper Classes